expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Native Module

 A module written in native code that exposes native platform functionality to the JavaScript engine via the JS global.
-This functionality is usually accessed via `import { NativeModules } from 'react-native';`
+This functionality is usually accessed via `import { NativeModules } from 'react-native';`.

 ### Native Runtime